Semi-classical propagation of singularity for Stokes system: Near

-Note that to obtain the expression above, one can not use symbolic calculus to deal with commutator between tangential symbol and usual symbol.
-However, since $P_h$ is a differential operator, we can compute its commutator with $\chi(y,x,hD_x)$ directly.
+with $w=hD_yu|_{y=0}$.
+Note that to obtain the expression above, one can not use symbolic calculus to deal with commutator between semi-classical tangential symbol and the classical symbol.
+However, since $P_h$ is a differential operator, we can compute its commutator with $\chi(y,x,hD_x)$ explicitly.